isabelleduplessis/nz-phage-genomics/README.md

-# New Zealand Marine Phage Genomics
+# Introduction

 These are the commands used to characterize viral sequences from marine samples in the Chatham Rise near the coast of New Zealand.
-The goal of this project is to understand how different temperatures, salinity, nutrient levels, and water depths impact viral genomes.
+The goal of this project is to understand how different temperatures, salinity levels, nutrient levels, and water depths impact viral genomes.
 This is part of the initial stages of a research project worked on during my time as a Graduate Research Assistant with the Weitz Group.

 # Methods

 ## Packages Used:

-seqkit v2.4.0
+Seqkit v2.4.0

 CD-HIT v4.8.1